Splafty/CeneoWebScraperPH/README.md

 ```
 py -m flask run
 ```
-5. Holding CTRL, click on the "http" link provided in console
+5. Holding CTRL, click on the "http" link provided in the console
 (Should look like this: Running on http://127.0.0.1:5000)

 ## ✨ Using the Scraper